DesignMyNight

-DesignMyNight is a nightlife discovery website that was set up in 2011; it allows the customer to tailor their night out depending on their budget, where they want to go and what type of night they're after.
+DesignMyNight is a restaurant, pub, bar, club, events and experiences discovery website that was set up in 2011; it allows the customer to tailor their night out depending on their budget and interests, where they want to go and what type of night they're after.
 The site has coverage across more than 20 cities in the UK and Australia and was branded as one of the world's best start-ups in 2015 and top UK startup in 2014.

-DesignMyNight also acts as a software provider for the nightlife industry with its own ticketing solution, Tonic, that can be integrated on the site and the client's site as well as an enquiry management and booking software, Collins.
+DesignMyNight also acts as a software provider for the nightlife industry with its own ticketing solution, Tonic Ticketing, that can be integrated on the site and the client's site as well as an enquiry management and booking software, Access Collins.

 Founders

 DesignMyNight was founded by Nick Telson and Andrew Webster whilst visiting New York City.
 The nightlife knowledge of their hotel concierge inspired them to create the service.
 They both quit their jobs at L’Oréal and Accenture and worked solely on DesignMyNight, with no income for two years, before the business took off in 2013.

 In 2017, DesignMyNight was acquired by The Access Group.